krakenjs/swaggerize-routes/README.md

 - `handlers` - either a directory structure for route handlers or a premade object (see *Handlers Object* below).
 - `basedir` - base directory to search for `handlers` path (defaults to `dirname` of caller).
 - `schemas` - an array of `{name: string, schema: string|object}` representing additional schemas to add to validation.
+- `useNamedValidators` - whether to show parameter names in validation errors (defaults to false).

 **Returns:** An array of the processed routes.